xuexianwu/osm2hydro/doc/index.rst

 calculate the fraction covered by roads (assuming the road crossed that cell in a straight line).
 At the same time a road-density map is calculated using the same information but in which all roads have a unit width.
-From the density maps and a configurable percentile (default 90%) in the road density map a map maximum density () and a threshold value () for urban areas is determined.
+From the density maps and a configurable percentile in the road density map a map maximum density () and a threshold value () for urban areas is determined.
 These values are then used in a simple equation (for all cells > ) to estimate the paved area within a cell: